jasonheecs/dotfiles/README.md

 ```

 ## Local Settings
-`~/.gitconfig.local`
+`~/.gitconfig.extra`

-Use `~/.gitconfig.local` to store sensitive information such as the git user credentials, e.g.:
+Use a `~/.gitconfig.extra` file to add extra git configuration and to store sensitive information such as the git user credentials locally, e.g.:
 ```
 [user]
   name = Jason Hee